 Morgan is the largest and most comprehensive of the State's four HBIs.
 In 2017, Morgan was designated by the General assembly as Maryland's Preeminent Public Urban Research University.
 Morgan was also elevated from a Carnegie research classification to a high-research classification in 2019.
 Morgan's undergraduate and graduate student populations are roughly 80% African-American.
 Morgan is committed to the academic success and achievement of all students.

 For reasons previously discussed, the proposed Program is essential to supporting Morgan's mission and identity as an HBI.

 Moreover, this program will significantly increase the graduation figures for Morgan, an HBI whose graduation rate, like all Maryland HBIs, falls understandably somewhat below the average for state institutions.
-Currently and consistently over the years, more than 200 students at Morgan are classified as undeclared majors.
-Many of them migrate to a number of majors before finding their niche and graduating, and far too many of them find no niche until well into their junior or senior year.
-Even though they have accumulated almost enough credits for graduation, these credits are so dispersed that they are insufficient to meet the requirements of a single major.
+Some graduate education but no degree students often have accumulated almost enough credits for graduation, these credits are so dispersed that they are insufficient to meet the requirements of a single program.
 This program will salvage many of those students and increase proportionately the graduation rate at Morgan.